bermarte/30-Days-Of-JavaScript/readMe.md

 We can write our codes on the browser console, but it won't be for bigger projects.
 In a real working environment, developers use different code editors to write their codes.
-In this 30 days of JavaScript challenge, we will be using Visual Studio Code.
+In this 30 days of JavaScript challenge, We will be using Visual Studio Code.

 #### Installing Visual Studio Code